Konya Tram: Line Two

-Line Two of the Konya Tram runs east to west through the center of Konya.
-The tram connects Zafer in the west to suburban Arifbey in the east.
-The line consists of 9 stations, runs 4.4 km and was opened for use in 2015.
+Line Two of the Konya Tram runs east to west forward to the center of Konya.
+The tram connects Zafer in the west to suburban Karatay in the east.
+The line consists of 9 stations, runs 6.2 km and was opened for use on September 29, 2015.
 Transfers between Lines One and Two are available at Zafer and Alaaddin.